Sumaya110/picVerse/README.md

     - Users can view their own profile (private + public images).

-    - Visiting another user's profile shows only public images.
+    - Visiting another user's profile shows only public images & share with you pictures

 ## Image Optimization & Performance